adriantich/DnoisE/README.md

  -h --help display help
  -i --input input file path
  -o --output common output files path
- -P --part DnoisE can be run by parts, part 1 runs the main program, but if crushes,
+ -P --part DnoisE can be run by parts, part 1 runs the main program and returns specified output and database
-               part 3 can return outputs from database
+               part 2 can return outputs from this database without running all comparisions (see README.md)
-                     - If part = 1 runs normally and a directory as database is named as --output (default)
+                     - If part = 1 (default) runs normally and a directory as database is named as --output
-                     - If part = 3 returns outputs from database
+                     - If part = 2 returns outputs from database
-                         Part 3 requires --input, --output and --cores if necessary -f --fasta_input logical, if T (default), fasta file as input, if F, .csv as input -F --fasta_output logical, if T (default), fasta file as output, if F, .csv as output -j --joining_type 1-> will join by the lesser [abundance ratio / beta(d)] (ratio_d) (default) 2-> will join by the lesser abundance ratio (ratio) 3-> will join by the lesser d value (d) 4-> will give all joining types in three different outputs -c --cores number of cores, 1 by default
+                         Part 2 requires --input, --output and --cores if necessary -f --fasta_input logical, if T (default), fasta file as input, if F, .csv as input -F --fasta_output logical, if T (default), fasta file as output, if F, .csv as output -j --joining_criteria 1-> will join by the lesser [abundance ratio / beta(d)] (r_d criterion) (default) 2-> will join by the lesser abundance ratio (r criterion) 3-> will join by the lesser d value (d criterion) 4-> will provide all joining criteria in three different outputs -c --cores number of cores, 1 by default
- -s --start_sample_cols first sample column (1 == 1st col) if not given, just total read count expected -z --end_sample_cols first sample column (1 == 1st col) if not given, just total read count expected -n --count_name count name column (count/reads/size..) 'count' by default -a --alpha alpha value, 5 by default
+ -s --start_sample_cols first sample column (1 == 1st col) if not given, just total read count expected (see README.md) -z --end_sample_cols first sample column (1 == 1st col) if not given, just total read count expected (see README.md) -n --count_name count name column (size/reads/count...) 'size' by default -a --alpha alpha value, 5 by default
- -q --sequence sequence column name, 'sequence' by default -p --sep separation 1='        ' (tab)
+ -q --sequence sequence column name (sequence/seq...), 'sequence' by default -p --sep separator 1='        ' (tab)
                      2=','
                      3=';'
- -e --entropy entropy of the different codon positions [0.4298,0.1833,0.9256] by default -y --entropy_influence logical, if T, Ad correction parameter is used.
-In this case, only sequences with mode length are processed
+ -e --entropy entropy of the different codon positions [0.4298,0.1833,0.9256] by default -y --entropy_correction logical, if T, A distance correction based on entropy is performed (see ENTROPY CORRECTION below).
+If set to F, no correction for entropy is performed (corresponding to the standard Unoise formulation).
- -x --first_nt_position as far as DnoisE has been performed for COI barcode amplified with Leray-XT primers, default value is 3
+ -x --first_nt_codon_position as DnoisE has been developed for COI sequences amplified with Leray-XT primers, default value is 3

 ```

-__*INPUT FILES*__
+__*INPUT FILES (-i/-f/-n/-q/-p)*__

-Input files can be in both .csv and .fasta format
+Input files can be in both .csv and .fasta format.
+This can be specified using *-f* parameter set as T as default meaning that input file is in .fasta format.

+Different pipelines use different names to number of reads (size/count/reads...).
+This can be specified using parameter *-n* followed by string name (for instance: -n size, default).

 If input is a fasta file, the sequence must be in a single line and both id and size must end by ";".